LinamandlaPikisa/iNethi-AzuraCast/README.md

 README

-In this folder, there are three files submitted, excluding the README.
+In the AzuraCast folder, there are three files submitted, excluding the README.
 The files are:
 .env
 docker-compose.override.yml
 local_build.sh